Lessons

 Suzuki & CAD Teaching Philosophy:

 In the same way that we expect every person to show a "talent" for learning and speaking their native language, we can also expect that every person has a "talent" to learn, play, & create music.
 The discipline and creative expression that come with learning music by great artists builds character and enriches a child's life.
-We - the teacher and the parents - just need to provide the kind of environment that makes music one of a child's "native" languages...
+We - the teacher and the parents - just need to provide the kind of environment that makes music into one of a child's "native" languages!
 If you'd like a head start on a deeper understanding the Suzuki philosophy before your begin lessons, please read Shinichi Suzuki's book Nurtured By Love.
-If you'd like a head start on understanding the Creative Ability Development (CAD) philosophy which was inspired by Suzuki's ideas and which I use to guide students through improvising & creating their own musical ideas, please read the preface to any of Alice Kanack's Fun Improvisation for... series.
+If you'd like a head start on understanding the Creative Ability Development (CAD) philosophy which was inspired by Suzuki's ideas and which I use to guide students through improvising & creating their own musical ideas, please read the preface to any of Alice Kanack's Fun Improvisation series of books.
 Repertoire & Textbooks:

 When taking Suzuki-style music lessons with me, you will use the core Suzuki repertoire, and some supplemental materials.
 I teach: